-Enhancing Visual-Language Models with Synthetic Data Generation
+Enhancing Visual-LLMs with Synthetic Data Generation

 Introduction

-The development of Visual-Language Models (VLMs) has been significantly constrained by the limited availability and high costs associated with human-labeled image-caption datasets.
+The development of Visual-LLMs (VLMs) has been significantly constrained by the limited availability and high costs associated with human-labeled image-caption datasets.
 In this research, we propose a novel workaround for this bottleneck that leverages the strengths of LLMs and image generation models to efficiently produce synthetic image-text pairs.
 This approach is demonstrated to facilitate VLM training, offering a new pipeline that generates synthetic datasets with potential for customizable and broad applicability.

 Synthetic Data Creation